rodrigodub/Littlehelper/README.md

 # Littlehelper
-Little Helper is just an utility module for database and text methods
+Little Helper is just an utility module for database, FTP and text methods